 The information that local authority searches return usually determines whether the conveyancing process continues to exchange of contracts.

-Local authority searches provide important information about potential restrictions, benefits, and conditions regarding the property searched of which you as a buyer (and in some cases, the owners) may otherwise not be aware.
+Local authority searches provide important information about potential restrictions, benefits, and conditions regarding the property of which the buyer (and in some cases, the owners) may not be aware.

-While mortgage lenders require these searches, even as a cash buyer, you're likely to want to obtain them as they can influence aspects of the property transaction.
+While mortgage lenders require these searches, even as a cash buyer, you're likely to want to obtain them as they can influence your decision.

-The information is often used by buyers as a powerful negotiating tool to get the seller to adjust the sale price for the cost of fixing the issues that come up following searches.
+The information is often used by buyers as a powerful negotiating tool to get the seller to adjust the sale price for the cost of fixing the issues that come up.
 At times, poor results can also lead to the buyer pulling out of the deal.

-Local authority searches examine matters pertaining to, amongst others, local land charges, details of planning application relevant to the property, restrictions on permitted developments, road schemes, and contaminated land.
+Local authority searches examine matters pertaining to, amongst others, local land charges, details of planning applications relevant to the property, restrictions on permitted developments, road schemes, and contaminated land.

-There are two types: the 'official' local authority searches and a personal local authority searches.
+There are two types: 'official' local authority searches and 'personal' local authority searches.

 The official search is carried out by council staff from the Local Land Charges Register.